bloomfire/styleguides/react/README.md

     <Foo className="stuff" />
     ```

-  - If your component has multi-line properties, close its tag on a new line. eslint: [`react/jsx-closing-bracket-location`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md)
+  - If your component has multi-line properties, close its tag on the same line.

     ```jsx
     // bad
     <Foo
       bar="bar"
+      baz="baz"
-      baz="baz" />
+    />

     // good
     <Foo
       bar="bar"
-      baz="baz"
-    />
+      baz="baz" />
     ```

 ## Methods